-You are a Veteran receiving VA compensation for a service-connected disability
+- You are a Veteran receiving VA compensation for a service-connected disability, or

-You are a Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay
+- You are a Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay, or

 Each lender will require slightly different things for the IRRRL program – and if you have been turned down by one lender, it doesn’t mean that you can’t participate in the program.
 If you have a low credit score, owe more than your house is worth or have other special-needs in your situation, it is important that you speak with multiple lenders to see which one can best help you.
 Even if you have great credit and lots of equity in your home, it is still important to speak with multiple lenders because each one will have their own rates and fees – and you might be surprised to see how much you can save just by shopping around a little bit!